-Source: ITU World Telecommunication/ICT Regulatory Database.
+Source: ITU World Telecommunication/ICT Indicators database

-Another important policy concern is the allocation of radio frequency spectrum - a limited natural resource that is in growing demand.
-Since the launch of the first mobile broadband network in 2001, no less than 130 countries had launched commercial IMT-2000 (3G) services by the end of 2009 (See Figure 1.5).
-Mobile WiMAX services were gaining ground and services were available to customers in 76 countries.
+commercial IMT-2000 (3G) services by the end of 2009 (See Figure 5).
+Mobile WiMAX services were also gaining ground and services were available to customers in 76 countries.
 Technological progress and the transformation of telecommunication markets mean that traditional approaches to allocation are set to change, and the chapter considers how the use of spectrum can best be optimized.

-Chapter 7 also discusses the issue of universal service for broadband, which is vitally important in ensuring that citizens in remote and rural areas can have access, even though they live outside more profitable urban areas.
+Chapter 6 also discusses the issue of universal service for broadband, which is vitally important in ensuring that citizens in remote and rural areas can have access, even though they live outside more profitable urban areas.
 Countries are now beginning to include broadband as part of universal service obligations, regarding access to the Internet as a utility and an essential tool for social and economic welfare.

-Out of 132 countries worldwide having established a definition of universal access and/or universal service by 2009, more than two-thirds had included Internet access in that definition.
-And at least 30 countries had explicitly mandated access to broadband, including Brazil, China, Ghana, Kazakhstan, Malaysia, Morocco, Nigeria, Peru, Spain, Sri Lanka, Switzerland and Uganda.
+Out of 132 countries worldwide having established a definition of universal access and/or universal service, more than two-thirds have included Internet access in that definition.
+And at least 30 countries have explicitly mandated access to broadband, including Brazil, China, Ghana, Kazakhstan, Malaysia, Morocco, Nigeria, Peru, Spain, Sri Lanka, Switzerland and Uganda.
 Their number is constantly growing, while some countries have gone even further.
 For example, Finland was the first nation to declare broadband a legal right in 2009, entitling every person to have access to a 1 Mbit/s Internet connection by mid-2010.

-1.8 BROADBAND FOR THE FUTURE
+BROADBAND FOR THE FUTURE